dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/deploying_apps_prod.rst

 *   Grant your application only the minimal required access to sensitive data, such as personally identifiable information (PII).

-*   Ensure that access control to the application for submitting problems is limited to authorized users.
+*   Limit access to the application to authorized users.

 *   Rotate your solver API token on a regular basis, and change it immediately before deploying to production, just in case it was saved outside of your